Gonzales-K/crossing_mulholland/README.md

 ##CONCEPT
     This is a sample fashion retail site.
-    It will be built using JavaScript, React, Python, and a PostgreSQL db.
+    It will be built using JavaScript, React, Django, Python, and a PostgreSQL db.

 ##Front-end FEATURES